The prep and installation work adds significant cost per square foot.

 Withstands Ohio’s elements:

-Our polyaspartic polymer will not deteriorate due to salt exposure, and it withstands moisture.
+Our polyaspartic polymer will not deteriorate due to salt exposure, and it withstands moisture, which natural stone cannot do.
 Thus, you can expect your floor to keep its superior look and quality for about 15 years with normal wear.

 Backed by a Local Flooring Company: